Prisage

 Prisage was a medieval duty on wine imported into England by English merchants.
 The duty was levied from 1150 and was intended to act as a form of purveyance for the King's household, whereby the Crown could take a certain quantity of wine from any ship importing wine, paying compensation to the owner.

 During the second half of the 12th century, prisage, also known as the prise of wine, or recta prisa, evolved into a defined right for the Crown to take 1 ton of wine from any ship importing more than 10 tons and 2 tons from any ship carrying in more than 10 tons of wine.
 Compensation was initially paid at a little below market rate, but was then fixed at 20s. per ton.
 Following the inflation of the thirteenth century, the value of the wine taken to prise greatly exceed the compensation paid for it.
 In effect, this turned prisage into an accidental tax on foreign trade, which predated the creation of a national customs system on English overseas trade in 1275.

 In 1303, foreign merchants secured exemption from prisage, in return for paying a flat duty of 2s. per ton on every ton of wine imported.
-This was called bulterage.
+This was called butlerage.
 English merchants refused the offer to do the same, since some of them had secured special exemptions from prisage.

 The most detailed study of prisage is that provided by Margaret Condon.
 She also published a detailed annotated transcription of a 16th-century account for Butlerage and Prisage in Bristol.
 The introduction to the transcript explains how both duties were collected by the 'deputy butler' in the port and how the accounting process worked.